dustin-jacobsen-colorado-edu/cs-5018-wk-5/README.md

 ## Internal API documentation

-The only resource is the `/report` resource which supports GET and POST1.
+The only resource is the `/report` resource which supports GET and POST.

 `GET /report/<id>`
 - returns a json object of the form: